UtrechtUniversity/research-engineering/index.md

 #### Who we are
-We are a diverse team of Research Engineers with extensive experience in software development and academic research, with backgrounds in e.g. computer science, software engineering, data science, physics and geoscience.
+We are a diverse team of Research Engineers with combined experience in software engineering and academic research.
+Our engineers have backgrounds in i.a. computer science, data science, physics, Earth and environmental sciences.

 Our skills and expertise include:
+  - high performance computing;
   - machine learning;
-  - text mining;
-  - web scraping;
+  - natural language processing;
+  - computer modelling and simulations;
   - data analysis;
-  - high performance computing;
-  - computer modelling and simulations;
   - Python, R, MATLAB, FORTRAN, Docker, Shiny and much more.

 Meet our team: